AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/USE-CASES.md

 The stamp is the proof.
 For the individual and the organization alike.

----

-*USE-CASES.md — Sovereign Trace Protocol*
+USE-CASES.md — Sovereign Trace Protocol
-*Author: Sheldon K. Salmon | March 2026*
+Author: Sheldon K. Salmon | June 2026
-*Both scales.
+Both scales.
 Same mechanism.
-Same integrity guarantee.*
+Same integrity guarantee.